flutter-mapbox-gl/maps/README.md

 > **Even if you do not use Mapbox vector tiles but vector tiles from a different source (like self-hosted tiles) with this plugin, you will need to specify any non-empty string as Access Token as explained below!**

-The **recommended** way to provide your access token is in the `MapboxMap` constructor's `accessToken` parameter, which is available starting from the v0.8 release.
+The **recommended** way to provide your access token is through the `MapboxMap` constructor's `accessToken` parameter, which is available starting from the v0.8 release.
 Note that you should always use the same token throughout your entire app.

-An alternative way to provide access tokens, which was required until the v0.7 release, is described in [this wiki article](https://github.com/tobrun/flutter-mapbox-gl/wiki/Mapbox-access-tokens).
+An alternative method to provide access tokens that was required until the v0.7 release is described in [this wiki article](https://github.com/tobrun/flutter-mapbox-gl/wiki/Mapbox-access-tokens).

 ## Using the SDK in your project